hashicorp/design-system/website/docs/components/application-state/partials/guidelines/guidelines.md

 !!!
 Info

-By default, the Application State has horizontal auto margins applied to it, always centering it on the page.
+By default, the Application State has horizontal auto margins applied to it, always centering it on the page or containing element.
 This can be overridden with CSS properties.

 !!!

-**Center alignment**
+### Center alignment

 ![Center aligned application state](/assets/components/application-state/application-state-alignment-center.png)

-**Left alignment**
+### Left alignment

 ![Left aligned application state](/assets/components/application-state/application-state-alignment-left.png)